Full Item Help Topics

 When the MathSciNet item being displayed is cited in other reviews, a From Reviews link is provided in the Citations box.
 Clicking on the link yields a headline list of the items whose reviews include a citation to the on-screen item.
 The list of headlines can be used in the same way as any other search result.
 (If there is only one review citation, the full item with that review is displayed.)

-The Reviewer Name is a link to a headline list of items authored by that particular reviewer.
+The Reviewer Name is a link to the MathSciNet author profile of that particular reviewer.

 From the full item, there may be links to the original document depending on what is available for that document.
 Links may be to an original article, to a journal homepage, or to AMS eBooks.